arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSitesVMs-OSX/HOL.md

 	var ContactModel = mongoose.model('Contact', Contact);
 	````

 1. Take a look at the `mongoose.connect()` statement, which opens a connection to MongoDb with Mongoose.
-Take a look how we configured the connection in order to use one configured in Windows Azure app settings or use one defined here.
+Take a look how we configured the connection in order to use one configured in Microsoft Azure app settings or use one defined here.
 This is useful when running locally.

 	````JavaScript
 	//